cjratcliff/ml-compiled/docs/embeddings.rst

 """"""""""""""""""""""""
 Triplet network
 """"""""""""""""""""""""
 Architecture for learning embeddings for calculating similarities.
-Useful for tasks like face verification.
+Useful for tasks like `face verification <http://ml-compiled.readthedocs.io/en/latest/computer_vision.html#face-verification>`_.

 During each batch in training, an 'anchor' example is supplied along with a positive that is similar to it and a negative that is not.